rtolefree1/EmployeeTracker/README.md

 ## Bonus

-Try to add some additional functionality to your application, such as the ability to do the following:
+I added some additional functionality to my application, such as the ability to do the following:

 * View employees by manager.